Man's goings are of the LORD; how can a man then understand his own way?

 The LORD Jehovah rules over all!
 He created for His own pleasure (Pr 16:4; Rev 4:11), and He governs it all for His own pleasure (Is 46:10; Eph 1:11).
 His rule includes chance events and movements of sparrows (Pr 16:33; I Kgs 22:34; Matt 10:29).
 He knows the end from the beginning, and you do not even know tomorrow (Pr 27:1; Is 44:7; 45:21).

-The King of Assyria thought he was the greatest king alive (Is 10:8-11,13-14).
+The King of Assyria thought he was the greatest king alive, and his great and many military conquests seemed to confirm his confidence (Is 10:8-11,13-14).
 But God had simply used him like a rod to chasten Israel (Is 10:5-15).
-And when the LORD was through using him, He destroyed him miserably for his arrogant attitude (Is 10:16-19)!
+And when the LORD was through using him, He destroyed him miserably for his arrogant attitude (Is 10:16-19).

-King Ahasuerus of Persia could not sleep, bringing the incredible promotion of Mordecai and horrific demotion of Haman (Esth 6:1-14).
+King Ahasuerus of Persia could not sleep, and chose reading the history of the Empire rather than other available sleep helps, bringing the incredible promotion of Mordecai and horrific demotion of Haman (Esth 6:1-14).
 Ruth chose gleaning to provide for Naomi and herself, but she happed on the field of rich Boaz, who soon married her (Ruth 2:1-3).

 Wicked Jews and Romans killed Jesus of Nazareth, but they did no more than His eternal counsel had determined would be done (Acts 2:22-24; 4:27-28).
 They fulfilled every prophecy He had given hundreds of years earlier (John 19:31-37).
 Yet He held them accountable and obliterated their nation for the crime (Matt 23:34-36; I Thess 2:14-16).